tpm2-software/tpm2-openssl/README.md

 [EVP_Digest](https://www.openssl.org/docs/manmaster/man3/EVP_Digest.html) API.
 The SHA-1, SHA-256, SHA-384 and SHA-512 algorithm is supported.

 These operations are disabled by default.
+The `default` provider is much faster and should be used instead.

 ### [Random Number Generation](docs/rng.md)